SAMMiCA/Scenario1-SCD/README.md

-# Unsupervised Domain Adaptation for Real-World Scenario of SAMMiCA
+# SAMMiCA Scenario 1 Scene Change Detection
-This repository is the official implementation of SAMMiCA scenario Unsupervised Domain Adaptation for Tunnel (ChangeSIM dataset).
+This repository is the official implementation of SAMMiCA scenario Scene Change Detection for Tunnel (ChangeSIM dataset).

 ## Requirements